SammTavv/UselessLang/README.md

   summon "Path/To/script.usl".
   number MyVariable is Sqrt 25.
 </pre>
-Notice: you can only `summon` a script once, after the program is finished, the file of the script get permanently deleted.
+Notice: you can only `summon` a script once, after the program is done, the file of the script gets permanently deleted.

 ## Compiler Status
 The **UselessLang** compiler is very sensitive, so if less than 40% of the lines of code in your program are not treating him nicely, he will get **sad**.